mnemnion/JLpeg.jl/docs/src/index.md

 As you can see, the _first_ match with that name is the indexable one, and therefore, is the only time `:abc` appears in `keys`, while all matches have their name in `pairs`, or, if anonymous, their index.

-## Dialects

-The operator-combining pattern primitives are the basis of JLpeg.
-Being ordinary Julia code, they offer the maximum level of flexibility and power, and are the basis of the rest of the system.

-For many uses, users may prefer one of the several dialects provided.
-These are parsers written in, of course, JLpeg itself, which compile down to ordinary patterns.